How to Protect Your Business in a Divorce

-Our divorce attorney can help you determine whether you’d like to make payments over several years or give up a different asset in lieu of payment.
+Our divorce attorney in Grand Rapids MI can help you determine whether you’d like to make payments over several years or give up a different asset in lieu of payment.
 For example, you may give your ex-spouse the retirement accounts in exchange for 100% control of the business.

 Did you inherit a company?
 An inherited company may need to be divided during a divorce depending on the number of years you were married, the donor’s wishes, and whether the company commingled with other marital assets.